Karooooo (NASDAQ:KARO) Sees Strong Trading Volume

-Karooooo Ltd. (NASDAQ:KARO) shares saw strong trading volume on Monday .
-2,100 shares were traded during trading, a decline of 89% from the previous session’s volume of 19,383 shares.The stock last traded at $34.30 and had previously closed at $35.00.
+Karooooo Ltd. (NASDAQ:KARO) shares saw unusually-strong trading volume on Monday .
+Approximately 1,100 shares were traded during trading, a decline of 94% from the previous session’s volume of 18,842 shares.The stock last traded at $34.56 and had previously closed at $35.00.

-A number of research analysts recently weighed in on the company.
-William Blair set a $35.13 price target on Karooooo and gave the stock a “buy” rating in a research note on Tuesday, July 20th.
-Zacks Investment Research downgraded Karooooo from a “hold” rating to a “sell” rating in a research note on Tuesday, October 19th.
-Finally, Morgan Stanley lowered their price objective on Karooooo from $45.00 to $43.00 and set an “overweight” rating for the company in a research note on Wednesday, July 14th.
-One research analyst has rated the stock with a sell rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Karooooo currently has an average rating of “Buy” and an average price target of $44.83.
+A number of research analysts have recently issued reports on KARO shares.
+Zacks Investment Research lowered shares of Karooooo from a “hold” rating to a “sell” rating in a research note on Tuesday, October 19th.
+William Blair set a $35.13 price target on shares of Karooooo and gave the company a “buy” rating in a research report on Tuesday, July 20th.
+One research analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $44.83.

 Karooooo Company Profile (NASDAQ:KARO)